Experienced South Florida

 Florida law and public policy support a child’s contact with both parents when they are unmarried, separated or divorced, so long as it is in the child’s best interests.
 Of course, there are some situations where it could put a child’s welfare in jeopardy to spend time with a parent because that parent has troubling traits or engages in questionable behavior.

-Examples of characteristics or activities that could potentially harm a son or daughter include:
+Examples of these that could harm children include:

 • Addiction to drugs or alcohol